Join us

 Graduate students

-We are currently recruiting Ph.D. students interested in any of our current areas of research, as well as Ph.D. students whose own independent interests match well with the culture of the group.
-We typically do not accept Masters students except under the Accelerated Masters program as an extension of undergraduate research.
+I am currently recruiting Ph.D. students interested in any of our current areas of research, as well as Ph.D. students whose own independent interests match well with the culture of the group.
+I typically do not accept Masters students except under the Accelerated Masters program as an extension of undergraduate research.

 Some research areas that interest me right now (not all of which I will have funding for) are